 - Our Dragons Are Different: In this case, a dragon is 500 meters long, being easily able to stomp on the mecha of the Dairangers, has godly powers, and is tasked to preserve peace.

-- Outside-Context Problem: What he more or less is to both the Dairangers and the Gorma Tribe.
+- Outside-Context Problem: What he to both the Dairangers and the Gorma Tribe.
 Both sides are merely humans employing Supernatural Martial Arts, so neither of them could ever expect a God to visit their planet.
 Daijinryuu's appearance really breaks the status quo of the conflict.

-- The Voiceless: Never speaks and has to have other character explain what he wants.
-This makes seem much more above both factions.
+- The Voiceless: Never speaks and has to have other characters explain what he wants.
+This makes it seem much more above both factions.